-2.5.3.
+2.4.4.
 PROBATION

-A. Probation is defined as a period during which a student's academic progress will be closely monitored by the SPG Committee, the Dean and the Program Director.
-The Dean and the Program Director will specify the probationary period.
-A student of the MMS program may be placed on probation upon failure of a course or for other cause as stated in this document, such as seriously deficient ethical, professional, personal, or illegal conduct.
+1. Academic probation is defined as a period of time during which a student's progress will be closely monitored by the SPG Committee and the Dean.
+A student may be placed on academic probation after failure of a course, module, or unsatisfactory academic performance or for other cause as stated in this document, such as seriously deficient ethical, professional, personal, or illegal conduct.

 Members of the faculty or administration will render a special report in writing to the SPG Committee regarding any student whose professional or personal conduct is deemed unsatisfactory.
-Professional and personal conduct includes, but is not limited to, the lack of attendance, cooperation with instructors, interest shown in assigned work, appropriate attitude toward peers and associates, attendance at regularly scheduled meetings with faculty advisors or personal appearance appropriate to the circumstances.
+Professional and personal conduct includes, but is not limited to, the lack of: attendance, cooperation with instructors, interest shown in assigned work, appropriate attitude towards peers and associates, attendance at regularly scheduled meetings with faculty advisors or personal appearance appropriate to the circumstances.
 The terms of probation for ethical, professional, or personal conduct will be specified at the time the student is placed on probation.
-A student in the MMS program may be placed on Conduct or Disciplinary Probation because of seriously deficient

-- ethical, professional, personal, or illegal conduct. - B. When a student is placed on probation, the Program Director will notify the student in writing of the reasons for probation.
-A copy of this letter will also be distributed to the Chairperson of the SPG Committee.
-The Committee will ascertain when the terms of the probation have been satisfied and recommend to the Associate Dean that probation can be rescinded.
-A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary" as opposed to "Conduct." - C. A student on probation may not serve as an officer of an official LECOM club or organization and shall not engage in time consuming extracurricular activities. - D. The student will remain on probation until the following minimally acceptable standards are met: - The student will be removed from probation when the specified courses have been remediated according to the following remediation section. - The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - E. Probation should be regarded as a serious matter and is official notice to the student that the quality of the student's performance during the probationary period must improve to remain eligible to continue in the MMS program.
-Any student who fails to improve his /her performance in the areas identified by the SPG Committee during the probationary period may continue probation, be asked to withdraw or be dismissed from LECOM.
+- 2. When a student is placed on probation, the Dean will notify the student in writing of the reasons for probation.
+A copy of this letter will be placed in the student's permanent file and distributed to the Chairperson of the SPG Committee and the student's faculty advisor.
+The SPG Committee will ascertain when the terms of the probation have been satisfied and recommend to the Dean that probation can be rescinded.
+A copy of this letter will be placed in the student's permanent file if the probation is labeled "Disciplinary" as opposed to "Conduct." - 3.
+A student on probation may not serve as an officer of any official Dental School clubs or organizations or engage in time consuming extracurricular activities (student organizations, employment) or attend off-campus conferences. - 4.
+A student on probation must meet with his or her faculty advisor at least twice a month.

+- 5. The student will remain on probation until the following minimally acceptable standards are met: - The student will be removed from probation when the specified terms have been remediated according to the remediation policy (Section 3.5.8). - The student will be removed from probation when the specified terms of probation for ethical, professional, or personal conduct are met. - Students on probation for failing a didactic or clinical course will be removed from probation when they have met the terms of their probation. - Fourth year students on probation will be subject to review by the SPG Committee and may be recommended for continuation on, or removal from, probation at that time. - 6.
+Academic probation should be regarded as a serious matter and is official notice to the dental student that the quality of the student's performance during the probationary period must improve in order to remain eligible to continue in the SDM.
+Any student who fails to improve their performance in the areas identified by the SPG Committee during the probationary period, may continue on probation, be asked to withdraw, or be dismissed from the SDM.
-2.5.4.
-REMEDIATION

-2.5.4.1.
+2.4.5.
+Remediation

+2.4.5.1.
 POLICY STATEMENT

-Remediation is to be regarded as a privilege, which must be earned by a student through an active participation in the educational program as demonstrated by regular attendance, individual initiative, and utilization of resources available to him or her.
+Remediation is a privilege which may be earned by a student through active participation in the educational program as demonstrated by regular attendance, individual initiative, and utilization of resources available to them.
+The determination on remediation rest solely with the Course Director and Administration.
+All remediation will occur at the end of the academic year.